Bones81/Futurama-FE/README.md

 ### Deployment
 Back-End: Cloud DB hosted in MongoDB Atlas, Express server hosted on Heroku
-Front-End: React App hosted on Heroku
+Front-End: React App hosted on Github Pages

 ## Approach
 We worked together pretty much the entire time, starting with wireframing and following a mobile-first strategy.
 We utilized agile development methodologies such as daily stand-ups and work sprints.
 We started with basic CRUD server functionality and a simple card structure on the front end before building more complex functionality.
 We focused on content and functionality creation over styling for the majority of the project time, and spent our final day tying up loose ends and polishing layouts and styling across the app.